floaters-by-juul/masked-numbers-guide-go/README.md

 meant to receive it.

-In this MessageBird Developer Guide, we'll show you how to build a proxy system in Go to mask phone numbers for our ficticious ridesharing platform, BirdCar.
+In this MessageBird Developer Guide, we'll show you how to build a proxy system in Go to mask phone numbers for our fictitious ridesharing platform, BirdCar.

 ## Getting Started